kardia-as/zigpy-zboss/README.md

 - https://github.com/MeisterBob/zigpy_nrf52 - Other attemt at making a zigpy library for nFR52
 - https://gist.github.com/tomchy/04ac4ff78d6e117d33ab92d9cc1de779 - Another attemt at making a zigpy controller for nFR

-### zigpy-znp (reference project)
+## Other radio libraries for zigpy to use as reference projects

-The development of the zigpy-zboss repository stems from the work done in the **[zigpy-znp](https://github.com/zigpy/zigpy-znp)** project. zigpy-znp is a zigpy radio library for Texas Instruments Z-Stack ZNP interface.
+Note!
+The initial development of the zigpy-zboss radio library for zigpy stems from information learned from the work in the **[zigpy-znp](https://github.com/zigpy/zigpy-znp)** project.

+### zigpy-znp
+The **[zigpy-znp](https://github.com/zigpy/zigpy-znp)** zigpy radio library for Texas Instruments Z-Stack ZNP interface and has been the primary reference to base the zigpy-zboss radio library on. zigpy-znp is very stable with TI Z-Stack 3.x.x, ([zigpy-znp also offers some stand-alone CLI tools](https://github.com/zigpy/zigpy-znp/blob/dev/TOOLS.md) that are unique for Texas Instruments hardware and Zigbee stack).

-### bellows (another reference project)
+### bellows
-The **[bellows](https://github.com/zigpy/bellows)** is made for the Silicon Labs EmberZNet Zigbee Stack's EZSP interface and is another mature zigpy radio library project worth taking a look at as a reference, (as both it and other zigpy radio libraires have some unique features and functions that others do not).
+The **[bellows](https://github.com/zigpy/bellows)** is made Silicon Labgs EZSP (EmberZNet Serieal Protocol) interface and is another mature zigpy radio library project worth taking a look at as a reference, (as both it and other zigpy radio libraires have some unique features and functions that others do not).

+### zigpy-deconz
+The **[zigpy-deconz](https://github.com/zigpy/zigpy-deconz)** is another mature radio library for Dresden Elektronik's deCONZ Serial Protocol interface that is used by the deconz firmware for their ConBee and RaspBee seriies of Zigbee Coordinator adapters.

+#### zigpy deconz parser
+[zigpy-deconz-parser](https://github.com/zha-ng/zigpy-deconz-parser) allow developers to parse Home Assistant's ZHA component debug logs using the zigpy-deconz radio library if you are using a deCONZ based adapter like ConBee or RaspBee.

 # How to contribute